Miss World 1986

 Miss World 1986, the 36th edition of the Miss World pageant, was held on 13 November 1986 at the Royal Albert Hall in London, United Kingdom.

-The winner was Giselle Laronde (Queen of Americas) from Trinidad and Tobago.
-She was crowned by Miss World 1985, Hólmfríður Karlsdóttir of Iceland.
-Runner-up was Pia Rosenberg Larsen (Queen of Europe) representing Denmark and third was Chantal Schreiber from Austria.
+The winner was Giselle Laronde from Trinidad and Tobago.
+She was crowned by Hólmfríður Karlsdóttir of Iceland.
+The first runner-up was Pia Rosenberg Larsen representing Denmark and the second runner-up was Chantal Schreiber representing Austria.
+Laronde was the only woman as of now from Trinidad and Tobago to capture the Miss World title.

+Background

+Selection of participants

+Contestants representing seventy-seven countries and territories were chosen to participate in the pageant.
+One candidate was appointed to represent her country to replace the original dethroned winner.

+Replacements

+The first runner-up of Miss Luxembourg 1986, Nathalie Wirion, was set to compete in the pageant, but was replaced by Miss Luxembourg Martine Pilot for undisclosed reasons.